 A Chair or Co-Chair can be elected or appointed by members of the network to coordinate activities and conduct network meetings.

 Can I join and participate in more than one network?

 Members can belong to as many networks as desired.

 When do networks meet?

-Networks meet a minimum of once a year at the Annual Conference, but can use the eNews or website to communicate with IDEC members.
+Networks physically meet at the IDEC annual meeting networking event and now year-round through Slack.
 Networks can request financial support through Projects and Grants Program or the IDEC Foundation.

 What is the process to form a network?